REW-sploit/REW-sploit/README.md

 ## Install

 Installation is very easy.
-I strongly suggest to create  a specific Python Env for it
+I strongly suggest to create  a specific Python Env for it:

 ```
 # python -m venv <your-env-path>/rew-sploit